5 Best Breast Pumps

 Q. How long can breast milk be stored?

-A. In a properly sealed container, your breast milk should stay safe in the refrigerator for three to five days.
-You can freeze it for up to six months.
+A. Properly sealed breast milk can be stored in the refrigerator for 3-5 days and frozen for up to six months.

 Q. What should I do if pumping hurts?

-Q. Are there any techniques to increase milk production when pumping?
+Q. Are there techniques to enhance milk production while pumping?

 -